cfullelove/gemini-utils/Readme.md

 - Summarizes what each speaker discussed.
 - Identifies action items, including who called for the action and who it was assigned to (if specified).
 - Secured endpoint using Bearer token authentication.
+- **New:** Provides a simple web interface for uploading files and viewing transcriptions.
+- **New:** Allows users to provide additional context to the transcription prompt (e.g., speaker names, topics).

 ## Prerequisites